 For General Education and University Requirements

-- First-year Students are advised by the Undergraduate Advising Center
+- All undergraduate students are advised by the Undergraduate Advising Center

 Advising Graduate Students

-- Dr. Mark Griffin: All graduate students
+- Dr. Meredith Reifschneider: All graduate students

 Students must first go to ARC, Advising Resource Center, where they will check for completion of all GE and University requirements.
 You will need to bring the signed graduation requirements worksheet from the ARC to an Anthropology Advisor or they will not sign off on the major requirements section of the graduation form.